adipginting/industrialisasi-ui/README.md

 # Industrialisasi Interface

-This is mainly a personal project.
-The initial purpose was initially to learn ReactJS, but I plan to use it as my personal blog.
-You can use it for your need, but this comes at no guarantee and support.
+This is the interface of Industrialisasi CMS.
+This interface is mainly developed using HTML, React.js, React-Bootstrap, and some CSS.
+There is a plan to introduce a more complex and visually enchanting UI, but I will not rush to it.
+This software comes with no support and guarantee.
+Use it at your own risk.

 ## To test it on your local machine, run this code:
     git clone https://github.com/adipginting/industrialisasi-interface